Tickets — Support Bot

 4. Case management & appeals

-• Connect Gavel to your appeals flow by sending case links in a private appeals channel so staff can review decisions quickly.
+- Connect Gavel to your appeals flow by sharing case links in a private appeals channel so staff can review decisions quickly.

 5. Logging & audit trail